davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 leading to a slightly higher geothermal gradient in the mantle lithosphere.

+The highest heat flow values, when they are found, are

 ### Reconstructing the lithospheric geotherm from surface heat flows

 Using a database of surface heat flows for North America